enyojs/enyo-docs/developer-guide/building-apps/managing-data/building-data-driven-apps.md

 ```

 We may get and set properties of the model using the `set()` and `get()`
-functions, just as we would do with `enyo.Object`:
+functions, just as we would do with `enyo/Object`:

 ```javascript
     myModel.get("name"); // returns "Kevin"